 Cholesterol is a form of fat we need.
 It helps make the outer membranes of our bodies' cells stable.
 But for decades, doctors have known that people with high total cholesterol levels are more likely to get heart disease.
-More recently, they've found the different forms of cholesterol ("good" and "bad") also play a role.
+They’ve also found that the different forms of cholesterol ("good" and "bad") play a role.
 High total cholesterol, high bad cholesterol, or low good cholesterol could raise your chances.

-For example, LDL, or "bad," cholesterol can stick to blood vessel walls.
-Over years, it can play a role in clogging arteries in a process called atherosclerosis.
+For example, low-density lipoprotein (LDL), or "bad" cholesterol, can stick to blood vessel walls.
+Over time, it can play a role in clogging arteries in a process called atherosclerosis.
 Narrowed arteries in your heart can then develop sudden blood clots, causing heart attacks.

 Cholesterol Tests: The Good, the Bad, and the Fatty

 The different kinds of cholesterol and other fats in your blood are together called lipids.
 Doctors measure and diagnose lipid problems with a simple blood test.
 You'll probably have to fast for 9 to 12 hours before it to make sure it's not affected by any food you recently ate.
 But not all situations require fasting.
 You may not need it if you’re younger than 25, or if you require only a partial lipid panel, or if your doctor is looking for a “non-fasting” result.

 A lipid profile usually gives results for four different types: